loganSQL/SQLPRO/SQLPS/scripts/cleanAdminGroup/Readme.txt

 runasadmin.bat
 --------------
-The batch script to start the above powershell script as aministrator.
+The batch script to start the above powershell script as administrator.
 It can be called by task scheduler to automate the task.

 Reference